superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

    }
    ```

-By following these steps, you will have successfully created and deployed an S3 bucket and an EC2 instance using AWS CDK, verified their configurations using the AWS Management Console and CLI, and monitored their operation with CloudWatch.
-This hands-on exercise provides a comprehensive understanding of managing basic AWS services programmatically and through the AWS console.
+Excellent!
+You have now successfully created and deployed an S3 bucket and an EC2 instance using AWS CDK.
+You've also verified their configurations and monitored their operations with CloudWatch.
+This lab has expanded your understanding of managing basic AWS services both programmatically and through the AWS console.